Parasitoid wasp: Hosts

-Many parasitoid wasps use larval Lepidoptera as hosts, but some groups parasitize different host life stages (egg, larva or nymph, pupa, adult) of nearly all other orders of insects, especially Coleoptera, Diptera, Hemiptera and other Hymenoptera.
+Many parasitoid wasps use larval Lepidoptera as hosts.
+Still, some groups parasitize different host life stages (egg, larva or nymph, pupa, adult) of nearly all other orders of insects, especially Coleoptera, Diptera, Hemiptera and other Hymenoptera.
 Some attack arthropods other than insects: for instance, the Pompilidae specialise in catching spiders: these are quick and dangerous prey, often as large as the wasp itself, but the spider wasp is quicker, swiftly stinging her prey to immobilise it.
 Adult female wasps of most species oviposit into their hosts' bodies or eggs.

+More rarely, parasitoid wasps may use plant seeds as hosts, such as Torymus druparum.

 Some also inject a mix of secretory products that paralyse the host or protect the egg from the host's immune system; these include polydnaviruses, ovarian proteins, and venom.
-If a polydnavirus is included, it infects the nuclei of host hemocytes and other cells, causing symptoms that benefit the parasite.
+If a polydnavirus is included, it infects the nuclei of host haemocytes and other cells, causing symptoms that benefit the parasite.

 Host size is important for the development of the parasitoid, as the host is its entire food supply until it emerges as an adult; small hosts often produce smaller parasitoids.
 Some species preferentially lay female eggs in larger hosts and male eggs in smaller hosts, as the reproductive capabilities of males are limited less severely by smaller adult body size.

 Some parasitoid wasps mark the host with chemical signals to show that an egg has been laid there.
-This may both deter rivals from ovipositing, and signal to itself that no further egg is needed in that host, effectively reducing the chances that offspring will have to compete for food and increasing the offspring's survival.
+This may both deter rivals from ovipositing and signal to itself that no further egg is needed in that host, effectively reducing the chances that offspring will have to compete for food and increasing the offspring's survival.

 Life cycle

-On or inside the host the parasitoid egg hatches into a larva or two or more larvae (polyembryony).
+On or inside the host, the parasitoid egg hatches into a larva or two or more larvae (polyembryony).
 Endoparasitoid eggs can absorb fluids from the host body and grow several times in size from when they were first laid before hatching.
 The first instar larvae are often highly mobile and may have strong mandibles or other structures to compete with other parasitoid larvae.
 The following instars are generally more grub-like.
 Parasitoid larvae have incomplete digestive systems with no rear opening.
 This prevents the hosts from being contaminated by their wastes.
-The larva feeds on the host's tissues until ready to pupate; by then the host is generally either dead or almost so.
-A meconium, or the accumulated wastes from the larva is cast out as the larva transitions to a prepupa.
+The larva feeds on the host's tissues until ready to pupate; by then, the host is generally either dead or almost so.
+A meconium, or the accumulated wastes from the larva, is cast out as the larva transitions to a prepupa.
 Depending on its species, the parasitoid then may eat its way out of the host or remain in the more or less empty skin.
-In either case it then generally spins a cocoon and pupates.
+In either case, it then generally spins a cocoon and pupates.
 As adults, parasitoid wasps feed primarily on nectar from flowers.
-Females of some species will also drink hemolymph from hosts to gain additional nutrients for egg production.
+Females of some species drink haemolymph from hosts to gain additional nutrients for egg production.